wcDogg/knottyearth/README.md

-# Knotty Earth
+# knotty.earth

-I started tying decorative knots about 7 years ago.
-I love it because it's a great blend of form, function, math, and creativity.
+I'm drawn to places where form meets function.
+And I love the idea of using technical skills to create beautiful things.
+I started tying decorative knots in 2015 and quickly fell in love.
+Currently, this is an 'encyclopedia' of my knotting adventures.
+The ultimate goal is to have a living resource center fueled by contributors.

 ## [Knot Basics](./basics/README.md)